 Oil Chiller maintains that level of viscosity of oil by regulating its temperature and removing heat from it.
 It doesn’t damage the oil quality due to high temperature and maintains it.

 It uses a sensor to detect the rise in oil temperature and regulate it to the required level using a temperature controller.

 What is the Function of an Automatic Alarm System in an Oil Chiller?

 An Oil Chiller has an automatic alarm to detect the rise in oil temperature and alert you about dangers.

-One of the biggest advantages of a smart automatic alarm is its immediate and accurate detection of temperature change within few seconds.
+One of the biggest advantages of a smart automatic alarm is its immediate and accurate detection of temperature change within a few seconds.

 Fast and accurate detection of temperature changes helps you to protect your Oil Chiller from any type of damage.

 CNC machines require immediate actions when something unusual and unexpected happens to them otherwise they can cause an explosion.